Explainer: Will global warming ‘stop’ as soon as net-zero emissions are reached?

 Some other researchers have beensceptical of these conclusions, suggesting that it is unclear if or when these historical patterns in the Pacific ocean might shift.

-The studies featured in this piece all look at the effects of zero-emissions scenarios today.
+The studies featured in this piece all look at the effects of zero-emissions scenarios today or in the next few decades.
 If, however, zero emissions were to occur later in the century, there is the potential to lock in more carbon-cycle feedback processes – such as melting permafrost – than under current global temperature levels.

-A world that has warmed by 2C or 3C above pre-industrial levels may lock in more committed future warming than today’s world – and more research is needed to explore these effects.
+A world that has warmed by 3C or 4C above pre-industrial levels may lock in more committed future warming than today’s world – and more research is needed to explore these effects.

 Finally, while current best estimates suggest that temperatures will stabilise in a zero-emissions world, that does not mean that all climate impacts would cease to worsen.